1: It always starts. Once Upon a time

 Once Upon a Time……….

-A young girl of the age of five was found wandering the streets by herself with nothing but the clothes on her back and a small stuffed animal that looked to be a well-loved orange cat.
-She seemed to have been well cared for – her long auburn hair was neatly combed and tied into a ponytail running down her back.
+A young girl of the age of five was wandering the streets by herself with nothing but the clothes on her back and a small stuffed animal that looked to be a well-loved orange cat.
+She had been well cared for – her long auburn hair was neatly combed and tied into a ponytail running down her back.
 Her dress was clean – a frilly pink dress with little flowers scattered across the hem.
 The girl's shoes were simple black leather with a single strap around the ankle.
 She wore a necklace that was of a silver chain with a small purple stone sparrow charm.
 A simple hemp bag was over her shoulder and across her chest that she tightly held onto the strap.

 It was a typical Saturday afternoon in late June – not too hot, not too cold - families were playing in the park, and people were out walking their dogs and jogging the trails.
 The girl stayed on the bench and watched the world go by.